|1. High academic standards

-Click here to read more about our Girls' GCSE 2017 success.
+Click here to read more about our GCSE 2018 success.

 Most importantly to us, many pupils exceed individual expectations and go beyond what would have been thought possible for them.
 We take pride in challenging our pupils to fulfil their academic potential and to achieve the best grades of which they are capable.
 They are encouraged to be independent learners and to extend themselves.
 Our ethos is one of achievement for all - an ethos shared by pupils and staff alike.

 A thought-provoking and stimulating curriculum, delivered by passionate and enthusiastic teachers, brings learning very much to life at BGS.
 It is the norm to ‘go beyond the syllabus’ and this approach enables our pupils to stand out when applying for university and embarking upon their careers.

 |2.
 A unique set-up: a family of schools where single sex education and coeducation both play their parts

 Pupils begin their BGS journey of educational excellence in our coeducational Kindergarten from three years of age, moving into our coeducational Infant School in Reception.They then progress to single sex education in our Junior and Senior Schools from age 7 through to 16, and coeducational teaching alongside single sex form groups in our Sixth Form.
 The single sex set-up in the Junior and Senior Schools gives boys and girls the freedom to be themselves, to focus on their learning and growth without distractions, and to develop into confident and well-balanced young people.
 Outside the classroom, there are plenty of coeducational activities on offer, for example in Drama, Art, Music and CCF giving pupils the best of both worlds.
 Transition from one key stage to the next is also made easy as individual pupils’ potential and talents are very well known to us.